This three-year degree programme underpins the Technician Scientist higher apprenticeship standard.

 The University of Kent is at the forefront of providing science-based higher and degree apprenticeships.
 It is one of the few universities to provide a chemical science-aligned degree programme for the Technician Scientist higher apprenticeship standard.
 Our expertise in e-learning delivery, together with flexible entry points, means that the programme can be delivered with the least disruption to the business.

 We offer an optional top-up study of 1.5 years in BSc (Hons) in Applied Chemical Sciences Higher Apprenticeship that underpins the Laboratory Scientist higher apprenticeship standard.

 The University of Kent has delivered higher apprenticeships since 2011, working with industry-leading employers including GlaxoSmithKline, Pfizer, AstraZeneca, Novartis and Unilever.

-Kent launched the Centre for Higher and Degree Apprenticeships in 2016 to build on this experience.
-The centre works in partnership with regional and national employers to develop apprenticeships tailored to their needs.
-The centre also has an important role to play within the University, supporting academic schools on all aspects of delivering apprenticeship training.
+Kent works in partnership with regional and national employers to develop apprenticeships tailored to their needs.
+Apprenticeships have an important role to play within the University, supporting academic schools on all aspects of delivering apprenticeship training.

 The 3 year part-time study awards 240 credits upon successful completion of the course.

 You choose 1 of 2 from the following options: